kevintruong/til/HW0.md

 1. What compiler flag is used to generate a debug build?
 2. You modify the Makefile to generate debug builds and type `make` again.
 Explain why this is insufficient to generate a new build.
 3. Are tabs or spaces used to indent the commands after the rule in a Makefile?
-4. What does `svn commit` do?
-What's a revision number?
+4. What does `git commit` do?
+What's a `sha` in the context of git?
-5. What does `svn log` show you?
+5. What does `git log` show you?
+6. What does `git push` do?
+Why is it not just sufficient to `git commit`?
+7. What does a non-fast-forward error `git push` reject mean?
+What is the most common way of dealing with this?

 ## Optional (Just for fun)
 - Convert your a song lyrics into System Programming and C code covered in this wiki book and share on Piazza.